-“I don’t think we think about this, about what it would mean to not have running water,” Mack said.
+“I don’t think we think about this, about what it would mean to not have running water,” Mack said in an interview with Grist.
 Certainly, some American citizens have, or are, struggling with it.
 After all, water affordability is quickly becoming a pressing problem in various cities and metropolises like Detroit, Seattle, Atlanta, and Philadelphia.
 Seattle and Atlanta boast some of the highest prices for water in the fifty states, and approximately four in ten households in Philadelphia are behind water payments.
 In 2014, Detroit ran a campaign to cease water and sewage services for an estimated 50,000 tardy households.
 Though this seems like something more of the exception rather than the rule, Mack believes this is the reality the US will be dealing with in the future.

 Replacing and renewing the water systems built in the country around 1942 to 1945, during World War II, is predicted to set the country back more than USD$1 trillion over the next 25 years.
 If the metropolises approach private companies to provide the water services, the prices will surge even higher as they charge higher rates compared to the public providers.
 But while the vast majority of Americans turn to public utilities for their water supply, Atlanta’s privatised water services forced the increase of water expenses.